Ugonz86/EauClairesSalon/README.md

 ### Description

 A C# and .NET Database Basics Project - This build out application uses a one-to-many relationship with Entity.
-The application includes two models, both with full CRUD functionality.
-With this functionality, the business owner will be able to add/read/edit the stylist's clientele.
+The application includes three models, all with full CRUD functionality.
+The business owner will be able to add/read/edit/search/delete stylists, clients and appointments.

 The user can: